Isl0m/Isl0m/README.md

 - 👋 Hi, I’m @Isl0m
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Web Dev
-- 📫 How to reach me Telegram - @islom_09
+- 📫 How to reach me Telegram - @dev_islom

 <!---
 Isl0m/Isl0m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.